swiftlang/swift-evolution/proposals/0000-improving-operators-in-protocols.md

 problem in both cases and do not address it in this proposal, since the proposed model is not a regression of current behavior.

+### Deprecation of non-static protocol operators

+Because the proposed solution serves as a replacement and improvement for the existing syntax used to declare operator requirements in protocols, we propose that the non-static operator method syntax be **deprecated** in Swift 2 and **removed** in Swift 3.
+In Swift 3, static member operators should be the _only_ way to define operators that are required for protocol conformance.
+This is a breaking change for existing code, but supporting two kinds of operators with different declaration and use syntax would lead to significant user confusion.

+Global operator functions would be unaffected by this change.
+Users would still be able to define them as before.

 ## Detailed design

 Currently, the Swift language allows the use of operators as the names of